Yaoyx/Curriculum_Vitae/index.md

 ## EDUCATION

-- University of Michigan at Ann Arbor.
+- **University of Michigan**, Ann Arbor, MI.
 Master’s degree in Bioinformatics
 (09/2019 - 04/2020)

 - University of Michigan at Ann Arbor.
 Bachelor’s degree in Life Science Informatics.